Microsoft building Chrome-based browser to replace Edge on Windows 10

 The best things you've ever done application-wise is the Office Suite (except for Outlook) and the Visual Studio development tool stack.
 Your servers like SQL Server and IIS are great too, but your other client software has always sucked - Microsoft Bob anyone?.

 Your browsers have been garbage for so long that they are perceived as a slightly off-color, mildly offensive joke that just makes people roll their eyes and quietly wish it would just stop.
 Edge may be a technologically superior application, but nobody is ever going to use it in any real numbers, and whatever you replace it with will be treated the same way.
 You've lost the browser war so thoroughly, that you're like Hiroo Onoda; the Japanese soldier found in the Philippine Lubang jungle in 1974, not having been told the war was over.
+At least that fine man was driven by an overwhelming sense of honor.

 Stop fighting a war that's been over for years, and go do something you're good at.